TraceyLauriault/COMS2200A/README.md

 After uploading photos to Mapillary, it will take at least 24 hours for the photos to be readily available to preview on the online platform.

-You should receiving an email from Mapillary stating your upload is now published.
+You should receive an email from Mapillary stating your upload is now published.

 ![image](https://user-images.githubusercontent.com/550895/30525677-0891a8e6-9bd9-11e7-9074-e8e05ff1ed6c.png)